escobard/python-bootcamp/README.md

 # python-bootcamp
-Code and notes for the udemy course (100 days of code: The complete python pro bootcamp)[https://www.udemy.com/course/100-days-of-code/].
+Code, notes and portfolio projects from the udemy course (100 days of code: The complete python pro bootcamp)[https://www.udemy.com/course/100-days-of-code/].